-2.3.17 Sites which were wholly or partly removed from the site selection process following the criteria 1-3 analysis were and will be given the opportunity to respond to the assessment with supporting evidence.
-Any evidence submitted through consultations which challenged the designation of the primary constraints or conclusions on a site was and will be considered by the Technical Officer Group.
-The results of this were previously published as part of the Site Selection Paper (2013), Further Sites Consultation (2014), Site Selection Paper Addendum (2014) and Preferred Sites Consultation (2016).
-In addition, consideration of technical evidence submitted through the PSC consultation and for the MOD sites was published for Executive in July 2017 and is attached as Annex 1.
+2.3.17 Sites which were wholly or partly removed from the site selection process following the criteria 1-3 analysis were given the opportunity to respond to the assessment with supporting evidence.
+Any evidence submitted through consultations, which challenged the designation of the primary constraints or conclusions on a site were considered by the Technical Officer Group.
+The results of this were previously published as part of the Site Selection Paper (2013), Further Sites Consultation (2014), Site Selection Paper Addendum (2014) and Preferred Sites Consultation (PSC) (2016).
+In addition, consideration of technical evidence submitted through the PSC consultation and for the MOD sites was published for Executive in July 2017.
+This was consulted on as part of the SHLAA (2017) during the Pre Publication Local Plan (Regulation 18) consultation (2017).